sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   ssh is highly likely to be disabled - 12 factor - administrative process
   - run flyway on the cloud foundry
 - in fedex, they use database (oracle) outside of pcf
+- docker exect -it tracker-database sh

+- development time vs production time database migration
+  - production data (a couple of million data)
+  - work with DBA
+  - you might not use the same history in the dev - instead of flyway baseline

+(Sang)
+- Go over the key points in the Evolutionary database design
+  - All database artifacts are version controlled with application code
+  - All database changes are migrations (don't try to make changes to the database directly)
+  - Everybody gets their own database instance (it is easy with cloud platform like pcf)
+  - Developers continuosly integrate database changes (just like continuously integrating code - incremental changes)
+  - Clealy separate all database access code - into a repository layer (access to the database always has to go through the repository layer code)
+  - release frequently

 ## References